dCache/ALICE-token-authorization-for-dCache/README.md

 ALICE authorization provider for dCache
 =======================================

-Selection of authorization plugins that allows dCache to be used as an ALICE storage element.
+Selection of authorization plugins for xrootd4j that allows dCache to be used as an ALICE storage element.

 About the provider
 ------------------

-[dCache] is a distributed storage system frequently used in the [Worldwide LHC Computing Grid][WLCG], high energy physics, photon sciences, and a couple of other communities.
+[dCache] is a distributed storage system frequently used in the [Worldwide LHC Computing Grid][WLCG], high energy physics, photon sciences, and other communities.

 [ALICE] is one of the LHC experiments.
 ALICE heavily relies on the [xrootd data access protocol][xrootd].
-The xrootd protocol is supported by dCache out of the box.
+The xrootd protocol is supported by dCache out of the box and implemented in the [xrootd4j] library.

 ALICE relies on a proprietary authorization scheme using cryptographically signed authorization tokens.
 This project provides